TheMR-777/TheMR-777/cv-study.md

   - Integration with a GraphQL API for data retrieval
   - Real-time dashboard in Blazor for productivity analysis
   - Admin panels to manage client-app configurations and generate reports
-- **Impact:** Improved overall team productivity by 200% and reduced unauthorized breaks by 35%
+- **Impact:** Improved overall team productivity by 200% and reduced unauthorized breaks by 35%.
+The project's success and design quality established my reputation as a key designer within the organization.

+### ACE Password Vault
+- **Role:** Lead Architect & Security Consultant
+- **Technologies Used:** .NET, C++, Blazor (PWA), Modern Cryptography, Custom Security Protocols
+- **Description:** Architected and engineered a vital company asset for secure password management from the ground up.
+Provided expert consultancy on all facets of the project, including its extensible architecture, PWA development, and advanced security.
+- **Impact:** Delivered a world-class, highly secure password management solution with custom-built security mechanisms, now integral to the company's operational security.

 ### mr_crypt
 - **Role:** Developer